-“And the truth of it is man, it isn’t what, nothing is what you think it is.
-Not my career, not my life, not UFC and what’s going on.
-But, in the end," explained Sanchez.
-"Yeah.
+“And the truth of it is man, it isn’t what, nothing is what you think it is," admits Sanchez.
+"Not my career, not my life, not UFC and what’s going on.
+But, in the end, yeah.
 I didn’t get my fucking final fight.
 I didn’t get my retirement fight against another legend.
 I was ready, I was prepared.
 I put in a 100-days of training camp.
 I did everything disciplined.
 I didn’t have a drink.
 I didn’t have a smoke.
 I was ready to step in there and put it all on the line.
 Why?
-So that I could speak my truths and be heard," explained Sanchez.
+So that I could speak my truths and be heard.

 "Before, when Instagram was still real.
 Before, you always use to get the messages.
 Now we get the messages, ‘Oh, we’ll give you 20,000 followers for five grand.'
-I know you guys; I know the athletes got the messages,” explained Sanchez.
+I know you guys; I know the athletes got the messages,” recalls Sanchez.

 Later, the SiriusXM host went on to ask the 19-year MMA veteran, “Just so I’m clear Diego, you think Instagram is making fake bot accounts to bring down your coach?”

 “This is the real revenge of the nerd’s computer shit, man.
 This is 2021.
-This shit is going down,” explained Sanchez.
-“It is real.”
+This shit is going down.
+It is real.

 “And I’m there in Vegas training.
 I’m going to Vegas and I’m training there.
 Weeks on, weeks on and weeks.
 I’ve put 60, 70 hours in the UFC PI just to get a meeting with you, Dana.
 Just to try to meet you and coffee.
-And you won’t meet with me?"
-Sanchez asked.
+And you won’t meet with me?" asks Sanchez.
 "Because you don’t want to hear what I have to say?
 You don’t want to talk to me?
 You don’t want to talk to my bat shit crazy manager?
 Why?
-Because he might bring some light, he might bring some awareness to what you’re hiding in the dark?”
+Because he might bring some light, he might bring some awareness to what you’re hiding in the dark?

 “But little ‘ol, little ‘ol brown boy from New Mexico?
 Who was supposed to be knocked the fuck out on the Ultimate Fighter and you have to switch the agenda and make me fight my own teammate, Josh Koscheck?
 You had to flip the fucking narrative because I’m fucking it up.
 Because I’m in there and I’m winning fights I’m not supposed to win.
-And I’ve done this my whole career,” recalled Sanchez.
+And I’ve done this my whole career,” explains Sanchez.

-“I was supposed to be chewed up, swallowed and shit out a long fucking time ago," said Sanchez.
-"And believe me, I’ve fucked up a lot of bets.
-I’ve fucked up a lot of bets.
-There is a lot of money.
-And everybody knows Dana got a betting problem."
+“I was supposed to be chewed up, swallowed and shit out a long fucking time ago, And believe me, I’ve fucked up a lot of bets.
+I’ve fucked up a lot of bets," explains Sanchez.
+"There is a lot of money.
+And everybody knows Dana got a betting problem.

-“Oh, I saw they posted, ‘Oh, he always wins on the Blackjack table.
+“Oh, I saw they posted, ‘Oh, he always wins on the Blackjack table.'
 That the Palms had to, had to kick him out because he wins so much.
-Well, I know you ain’t winning on everything and I know you’ve got a gambling problem.
-And this shit does get deep,” Sanchez explained in a startling revelation to the SiriusXM crew.
+Well, I know you ain’t winning on everything and I know you’ve got a gambling problem," explains Sanchez.
+"And this shit does get deep.

 “So, if you want to meet Dana, I’m just saying.
-Be a fucking man, find me out,” warned Sanchez.
-“Put me in an Airbnb like you put Michael Chiesa in an Airbnb before he fought me.
-You know, why don’t you take care of a real OG for once?”
-Sanchez asked before essentially being cut off by the SiriusXM host who explained that they had pushed back multiple commercial breaks in order to let Sanchez speak his truth.
+Be a fucking man, find me out.
+Put me in an Airbnb like you put Michael Chiesa in an Airbnb before he fought me.
+You know, why don’t you take care of a real OG for once?” asks Sanchez before essentially being cut off by the SiriusXM host.